-Tracking and keeping updated with what your staff is the topmost priority.
-And many-a-time, you also have to keep records of maintenance activities such as washroom cleaning, machine inspection and servicing, vehicle inspection and servicing, and patient check.
+Tracking and keeping updated with your staff is the topmost priority.
+And many times, you also have to keep records of maintenance activities.
+These include washroom cleaning, machine inspection and servicing, vehicle inspection, and servicing.

 This could be for various reasons such as attendance tracking, efficiency check, or to identify challenges.
-And for this, you generally create paper forms that have to be filled by the respective maintenance staff at regular intervals.
+And for this, you generally create paper-based forms.
+These are to be filled by the respective maintenance staff at regular intervals.

 But, most of the time, the data is filled manually.
 So, respective personnel has to spend more time on paper filling alone.